z503722728/MemoryMesh/README.md

 ### Schemas

 #### SchemaManager tool - an easy way to create and edit your schemas!

-[SchemaManager tool](https://github.com/CheMiguel23/MemoryMesh/blob/main/SchemaManager.html) included in the repository.
+[SchemaManager tool](https://github.com/CheMiguel23/MemoryMesh/blob/main/SchemaManager.html) included in the repository to simplify schema creation and editing.

-How to use it is detailed in the [guide](https://github.com/CheMiguel23/MemoryMesh/discussions/3).
+Try it out!
+It provides a visual interface for defining your schemas, making the process much more intuitive.
+See the [guide](https://github.com/CheMiguel23/MemoryMesh/discussions/3)  for detailed instructions.

 <img width="370" alt="image" src="https://github.com/user-attachments/assets/e8f0c808-2ff6-48da-ac7c-cf51aebde7b8">